You must have a valid USF parking permit to park in any of the USF parking lots Monday through Friday, 6 a.m.–4 p.m.

 Parking permits may be obtained by completing the appropriate form found on the MYUSF Portal.

 After logging in, click on DEPARTMENTS in the left column.
 Scroll down to SAFETY & SECURITY.
-Click on Parking Permit Request and complete the form, then come to the Safety & Security desk with your driver’s license and car registration to receive your sticker.
-All stickers must be affixed to the front windshield in the lower corner on the driver’s side.
+Click on Parking Permit Request and complete the form.
+Once you come to the Safety & Security desk with your driver’s license and/or USF ID you will receive your permit.
+All permits must be displayed on the rearview mirror or on the dashboard in clear view.

 Temporary guest permits can be obtained at the Safety and Security desk, located in Tower Hall, TG-20.